datajoint/datajoint-python/docs/src/query/operators.md

 Universal sets should be used sparingly when no suitable base tables already exist.
 In some cases, defining a new base table can make queries clearer and more semantically constrained.

-For examples in Python and Matlab, please visit the documentation for the respective API.

 The examples below will use the table definitions in [table tiers](../../reproduce/table-tiers).